 Complete Stick Insect Care Guide

 Stick insects (also called walking sticks or phasmids) are among the most fascinating and unusual pets you can keep.
 Their incredible camouflage, gentle nature, and relatively simple care requirements make them perfect for beginners and experienced keepers alike.
-This guide covers everything you need to know about keeping these remarkable insects.
+This guide focuses on everything you need to know about keeping these remarkable insects.

 Understanding Stick Insects